“We can’t plan our team retreat offsite because it costs too much!”

 (4) The Bowling Alley

 More often than not, retreats are planned with the intent to brainstorm AND have fun while bringing your team together.
-A great way to accomplish this goal is to take your team to the bowling alley!
+This intent makes bowling alleys great places for retreats!
 As long as you aren’t afraid to rock the funky shoes, bowling is an enjoyable, cheap, and easy way to get your team pumped up and ready to roll.
 Need to mix business with pleasure?
 Don’t forget that there are always plenty of tables and chairs to serve as a great space to talk, share stories, and brainstorm before or after the game.

 (5) Someone’s House